Love One Another, As Christ Loves Us

 Christian Service Program

-• During your Freshman year, you are required to participate in two (2) service experiences led by a member of the faculty or staff.
+During your Freshman year, students participate in two (2) service experiences led by a member of the faculty or staff.

-• During your Sophomore year, you are required to participate in four (4) service experiences led by a member of the faculty or staff.
-Exceptions to this requirement may only be granted by the service coordinator.
+During your Sophomore year, students participate in four (4) service experiences led by a member of the faculty or staff.